matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 A new push rule condition is proposed to match against other events which relate to the same event as the current event.
-Unlike [MSC3664](https://github.com/matrix-org/matrix-spec-proposals/pull/3664), which matches against the *related event*, this proposes matching against the *relation of other events*.
+Unlike [MSC3664](https://github.com/matrix-org/matrix-spec-proposals/pull/3664), which matches against the *related event*, this proposes matching against *other events with the same relation*.
 Such a condition could look like this:

 ```json
 {